+Once you make the important decision to fight against your substance addiction and call our trained staff, the intake process begins.
+During your initial call, our compassionate staff will discuss your situation and determine how best to proceed with your treatment.
 After the screening process and once the decision is made to bring the client into our Costa Mesa detox center, the medical team will complete an exam to determine and predict what might be needed during the detox process.
 This can include blood work, review of the client’s medical history and other tests to check their physical and mental health.
 The team will also provide for any needed detox support, which may include the use of medication to manage and ease withdrawal symptoms.

-In general, when a person has become dependent (needs to use in order to feel “normal”), chances are pretty good that detoxification is needed.
+Sometimes an individual will need more assistance through the detox process.
+When an individual stops using drugs or alcohol, their body (and mind) will go through a withdrawal process – a period when the body reacts to the removal of the substance/s that it has become accustomed or adapted to.
+Simply put, the body has become dependent on the substance.
+In general, when a person has become dependent (needs to use in order to feel “normal”), chances are pretty good that detoxication is needed.
 Assisted detox is a process where a trained team oversees a person’s detox in a licensed facility, administers appropriate medication and provides 24-hour monitoring of the individual.

-Detoxification is always advised if an individual’s safety may be in question during the detox period.
+The withdrawal symptoms of detox can last for days or weeks, depending on the substance involved, and can be dangerous or even life-threatening.
+Assisted detoxication is always advised if an individual’s safety may be in question during the detox period.
 This can be determined by doing a thorough medical history and examination.
 Detox is also recommended if the symptoms of withdrawal are so severe that a person is driven to keep using to alleviate the pain or severity of withdrawal symptoms.